pythonlib

 Parameters:

-pythonpath – the PYTHON_PATH value
+path – the PYTHON_PATH value

-setpythonhome(pythonhome: str) None[source]
+set_python_home(home: str) None[source]

-Set the default “home” directory This method calls Py_SetPythonHome
+Set the default “home” directory

 Parameters:

-pythonhome – the PYTHON_HOME value
+home – the PYTHON_HOME value

-isinitialized() bool[source]
+is_initialized() bool[source]

-Check if the Python interpreter is initialized in the target process This method calls Py_IsInitialized
+Check if the Python interpreter is initialized in the target process

 Returns: